auth0/express-openid-connect/V2_MIGRATION_GUIDE.md

 ### Session Lifecycle configuration

-Session duration was rolling only and configured using `appSession.duration` (default 24hrs).
-Now it can be configured to rolling or absolute (default rolling 24hrs and absolute 7 days).
+Session duration was being refreshed (e.g. it was "rolling") for another 24 hours (default value unchanged) with every page visit and configured using `appSession.duration`.
+In addition to that being optional behaviour now (`appSession.rolling`) every session may also have a an absolute duration it will be "rolled" for, when that duration is passed the session is not accepted as valid anymore.
+The default for this "absolute" duration is 7 days.

 ```js
 // Before